GraionDilach/BGEESpawn/.github/readme.txt

 Linux
 Download the latest version of WeiDU for Linux from WeiDU.org and copy weidu, weinstall, and tolower to /usr/bin.
 Then, open a terminal, cd to your BGEE installation directory, run 'tolower' and answer Y to both queries.
 Run 'weinstall setup-bgeespawn' in your game folder to install the mod.

-If you have installation problems or encounter any bugs, please contact me at the BGEE Forums (http://forum.baldursgate.com/).
+If you have installation problems or encounter any bugs, please report it at the Beamdog thread https://forums.beamdog.com/discussion/34840.

 COMPATIBILITY